Podcast (English)

 2019 Center for Border Studies

-Mental borders affect public space.
-The less people experience the city as an open space means less options for civilized social development.
-Cúcuta is an extreme example where the public space became a battlefield where the weak are outlaws, the rich withdraw in their gated communities, and all kinds of interest groups fight for their own goals.
+Mental borders affect the quality of the public space.
+The less people experience the city as an open space, the less there are options for civilised social development.
+Cúcuta is an extreme example where public space became a battlefield after the influx of the Venesuelan refugees.
+The refugees are outlaws wandering the streets, the rich withdraw in their gated communities, and all kinds of self interest groups claim their territory with force.

-For the second context laboratory two years later in 2019, the main research question was: How do communities organize their communal space and how do they draw their mental borders in the city that is so hostile?
-We choose to work with three communities; The Antonia Santos neighborhood, established in the 1960ies by Colombian factory workers who worked just over the border in Venesuela to produce jeans.
-After maduro trew them out they started a underground factory in their neighborhood.
-The Seis de Reyes settlement, one of the new favella’s build by the refugees form Venesuela.
-This unclaimed land get’s occupied gradually.
-And the Las Palmas gated community, a walled neighborhood in the middle of the conflict zone on the border.
+For the second context laboratory, presented at the second Bienal in 2019, the main research question was: How do communities organise their communal space and how do they draw their mental borders in the city that is so hostile?
+We chose to work with three communities; the Antonia Santos neighbourhood, established in the 1960s by Colombian factory workers who worked just over the border in Venezuela to produce jeans (after Maduro threw them out they started an underground factory in their neighbourhood), the Seis de Reyes settlement, one of the new favela’s built by the new refugees from Venezuela (this unclaimed land just outside of the city gets occupied gradually) and the Las Palmas gated community, a walled neighbourhood built in the 1970s, now in the middle of the conflict zone on the border with Venezuela.

-The MBC context lab was based in the ministery of Culture in Cucuta, creating a meeting point during the Together Apart Bienal 2019.
-During the exhibition the lab gave room to community innitiatives from the three communities.
-A research team of students from three universities (Uniminuto, Francisco José de Paula and Pamplona) enrolled a field work program in each neighborhood.
-Mapping the official borders and match them with the informal.
-Interviewing locals on how the community organised the public space and social care.
-From these examples the students presented a strategy on how citizens could generate a public space strong enough to withstand and overcome the mental borders of Cucuta.
+The MBC context lab was based in the ministry of Culture in Cúcuta.
+During the Together Apart Bienal 2019 the lab gave room to initiatives from the three communities.
+A research team of students from three universities (Uniminuto, Francisco José de Paula and Pamplona) set up a field work program in each neighbourhood.
+Mapping the official borders and matching them with the informal mental borders of the residents by interviewing locals on how the community organised the public space and social care.
+From these examples the students drafted a strategy on how citizens could generate a public space strong enough to withstand and overcome the mental borders of Cúcuta.
+The results were presented at the opening of the exhibition.

 Location Cucuta, Colombia